-- Distribute Behind the wheel journals one per student or have students register for the Behind the wheel e-journal at www.sdera. wa.edu.au.
-Explain that the journal aims to: - prepare students and parents/carers for the learn to drive process by completing tasks together - provide an assessment tool - as a prerequisite for sitting the Learner's Permit Theory Test at school.
+- Distribute Behind the wheel journals or 4.
+Keys4Life student workbooks - one per student, or instruct students to download these as writable pdf's from www.sdera. wa.edu.au/keys4life/keys4life-students/.
+Explain that the aim of both the journal and workbook is to: - prepare students and parent/carers for the learn to drive process; and - provide a pre-requisite for sitting the Learner's Permit Theory Test at school.

-Explain to students that to sit the theory test at school at the end of the Keys4Life program they must: complete all 10 tasks in the Behind the wheel journal attend at least 80% of lessons be 15 years of age on the day of the test.
+Explain to students that to sit the theory test at school at the end of the Keys4Life program they must: • complete all 10 tasks in the Behind the wheel journal • attend at least 80% of lessons

-- 5. Ask students to read pages 1-2 in their Behind the wheel journal. - 6.
+- be 15 years of age on the day of the test. - 5.
+Ask students to read pages 1-2 in their Behind the wheel journal. - 6.
 Introduce the On-road practice diary in the Behind the wheel journal (page 3).
 Explain that this diary acts as a repository of information for all of the tasks completed in the journal.
 This diary also encourages students to start looking at the conditions in the traffic environment and how they can impact the driving experience. - 7.
 Ask students to refer to Additional information page 30 which includes information about the learn to drive process. - 8.
 Distribute the Department of Transport's Drive Safe: A handbook for Western Australian road users to each student.
 Explain to students that this resource will be used throughout the Keys4Life program and is a guide to safe driving and an interpretation of the laws that govern driving in Western Australia.